Maksim-jmb/Teams/README.md

 most functions are the same as agent2, agent 5man - buttons/mouse to change layouts,RR
 cleaned up how vfx layouts start up - previous agents skipped hiding/destroying videofeeds
 started to see if I could do anything with Flipper Agent - but with modifiers/mouse - its easy to heal any char now without swapping out of RR
 so i'm only utilizing half of the flipper code atm for a quick switch to heals, shift global hotkey is also for quick switch to heal/layout swap

+progression from Agent2/5man more details/explanations how i play and use this agent start in Agent2

 still messing with obs settings - little blurry yet - if anyone has any clear settings for 2 monitor wide recording down to typical aspect ratio let me know
 in the consoles-I was showing relaygroups switch with team selection